 5. Zarwani:

 Zarwani, located in the Shoolpaneshwar Wildlife Sanctuary, is not your usual hill station in Gujarat; rather, it is a nature lover's heaven.
 It's a bit of heaven, complete with cascading waterfalls, hiking trails, and natural environs.
-Visit the Zarwani Waterfalls, trek around the refuge, and enjoy bird watching.
+Visit the Zarwani Waterfalls, trek around the refuge, and enjoy bird watching are the best things you can try in Gujarat.
 Don't forget your camera; Instagram awaits!
+Zarwani is about 390 km from Ahmedabad 145 km from Surat.

 6. Tithal:

 While Tithal is famed for its black sand on the shore, its hills provide a calm escape from the rush.
 Pair the refreshing breeze of the hills with the tangy scent of the sea to create a one-of-a-kind vacation experience.
 Watch the sunrise over the Arabian Sea and drink coconut water on the beach.
-It's like a hill station in Gujarat that decided to act as a beach.
+This hill station act as a beach.
+Tithal is about 320 km from Ahmedabad and 95 km from Surat.

 7. Girnar:

 Girnar, in Junagadh, is well over just a hill station in Gujarat; it's a spiritual retreat for Hindus and Jains.
 The 9,999-step trek to the summit is exhausting, but the ancient temples and landscapes from the top make it worthwhile.
 Girnar is older than the Himalaya.
-Trek to the summit, see the Girnar Wildlife Sanctuary, and perhaps see a lion or two!
+Trek to the summit, see the Girnar Wildlife Sanctuary, and perhaps see a lion or two.
+Girnar is about 327 km from Ahmedabad and 490 km from Surat.

 8. Palitana: